SyedFaisalAli/HunspellToJSON/README.md

 ## Intro
 There are many Hunspell parsers for different languages.
 All of them read the .dic and .aff file and generate a hash table of words for use in a spell checker or other applications.
 The idea behind this project is to be able to generate a JSON formatted list of words with derivatives for use in primarily JavaScript, NodeJS, or any other JSON parser.

+Right now, it will only deal with words and its derivatives.

 ### Pros
 * Outputted to JSON and for some languages, it can be used immediately like in JavaScript to check if a word exists in the dictionary.